wuniversales/laser_mod/README.md

 This mod adds laser swords to minetest.
 They are powerful and cut through anything but wear out somewhat quickly.
 Default textures are 32x32.
 16x16 textures are also included.

+0.3 update by vitaminx
+	- bugfix for server crash at player disconnect

 0.2 Updates by sirken
 	- Recreated graphics